logans-lab/war_card_game/README.md

 # war_card_game
 The card game of War can be played in seconds.

-Build in Java using IntelliJ IDEA.
+Built in Java using IntelliJ IDEA.
 Completed in April, 2021.

 Built from scratch using Enums to hold rank and suit values.